aidan-palmer/knights-tour/README.md

 # knights-tour
-Knight's Tour problem visualizer with Swing in Java
+Knight's Tour problem visualizer using Warnsdorff's rule and backtracking for the algorithm.
+Java Swing is used for the GUI.
+The algorithm for finding the correct sequence of moves turned out to be too efficient to be viewed in real time, so I added in a 100 millisecond delay between iterations of the loop.
+This can be adjusted in Main.java for anyone who wants it to run faster or slower.